guergabo/quickstarts/README.md

   --email='YOUR_EMAIL'
 ```

-## **005\.
-Understanding what’s happening.**
+## 5\) Understanding what’s happening

 Congratulations on launching your first test run\!
-While the test is running (it takes approximately 25 minutes to generate the complete report), take this time to explore the project and review our documentation.
+While the test is running (it takes approximately 30 minutes to generate the complete report), take this time to explore the project and review our documentation.
 This will help you build a mental model of how everything works.
 Here are a few suggestions:

 * [How Antithesis Works](https://www.antithesis.com/docs/introduction/how_antithesis_works/)
 * [Antithesis SDKs](https://www.antithesis.com/docs/using_antithesis/sdk/) (*Pro tip: Search the project’s codebase for assert.\*, random.\*, and lifecycle.\* to see our SDKs in action*)
-* [Instrumentation your code](https://www.antithesis.com/docs/instrumentation/). (*Pro tip: peak into the Dockerfiles).*
+* [Instrumenting your code](https://www.antithesis.com/docs/instrumentation/) (*Pro tip: peek into the Dockerfiles).*
-* [Antithesis Test Composer.](https://www.antithesis.com/docs/test_templates/) (*Pro tip: check out test/opt/antithesis/v1/\**)
+* [Antithesis Test Composer](https://www.antithesis.com/docs/test_templates/) (*Pro tip: check out test/opt/antithesis/v1/\**)
 * Notice how the config image is simply packaging up your docker-compose.
-* [GitHub Action Integration.](https://www.antithesis.com/docs/using_antithesis/ci/) (*Pro tip: peak into the ci.yml*)
 * Notice how we have to mock third-party dependencies like Stripe.
-(Pro tip: peak at the docker-compose.yml)
+(Pro tip: peek at the docker-compose.yml)
 * Notice how test duration is configurable.
 You’re no longer specifying test cases but thinking in terms of test hours.
+* [GitHub Action Integration](https://www.antithesis.com/docs/using_antithesis/ci/) (*Pro tip: peek into the ci.yml*)

-## **006\.
-View Antithesis Test Report.**
+## 6\) View Antithesis Test Report

-After 25 minutes, your test report should be available in your email.
-For help interpreting the results, please refer to our [documentation on test reports](https://www.antithesis.com/docs/reports/triage/).
+After 30 minutes, your test report should be available in your email.
+To interpret the results, please refer to our [documentation on test reports](https://www.antithesis.com/docs/reports/triage/).

-## **007\.
-Next steps.**
+## What's next?

 Feel free to play around with the quickstart.
 Your development workflow will look like this: